 - Based on these multiple measures, some students will be required to participate in our Summer Early Start program.

-Starting May 2018, students will be able to log into their student center and see which pathway/category they are following for English and math.
+By May 10th, 2019, students will be able to log into their student center and see which pathway/category they are following for English and math.
 They should check the Alerts and Holds section for their placement by clicking "details."